Magic Mountain Ski Area: History

 In 1985, Magic Mountain was purchased by Bromley owernship (Boston Concessions) and dramatically increased its skiable terrain, by purchasing and connecting the former Timber Ridge Ski Area.
 Located on the eastern slope of Glebe Mountain, that area became known as Timber Ridge at Magic.

 In 1987, Magic Mountain added a new mid-mountain Poma triple chairlift, serving novice and intermediate terrain.

 In 1991, Bromley closed Magic Mountain and Timber Ridge after poor ski seasons and real-estate downturn.
 With the exception of the summit Heron-Poma double chairlift (Red) and the Pohlig-Yan triple chairlift (Black), all lifts were removed during liquidation.

 In 1997, Magic was re-opened by private investors led by a dentist from New Jersey.
 Magic Mountain Management LLC became the property owner by 2001 led by John Nelson, Rob Lyszczarz and Tom Barker.

 In 2003, construction was started on a proposed Borvig double chairlift (from Stratton) that would follow the same line as the former Poma triple chairlift.
 SKI MAGIC LLC completed the installation of this lift in December 2018.

 In 2009, Jim Sullivan, Magic Mountain's operator/manager from 2006-2014 (operating lease from Magic Mountain Management LLC) announced he was looking into a cooperative ownership structure to ensure the future operation, maintenance, and development of the ski area.
 While some money was raised, ultimately this plan did not work out, and Magic Mountain Management LLC decided to end the Sullivan operating lease in 2014 and transferred the lease to its own Tom Barker under his new company Magic Mountain Resorts, LLC.
 Barker operated the ski area for the 2014/15 and 2015/16 ski seasons.

 In November 2016, after a poor winter and operating results, Magic Mountain Management LLC sold the ski area property to SKI MAGIC LLC, led by Geoff Hatheway.

 In August 2017, SKI MAGIC LLC obtained a Vermont ACT 250 permit for upgrades to snow-making, lifts and lodge.
 A new magic carpet style lift and beginner/learn-to-ski area, new snow-making pipe, new mid-mountain double chair, and expanded snowmaking pond are key projects in the works for the 2017/18 and 2018/19 seasons.
-A new-to-Magic fixed-grip Poma Quad (from Stratton) will be ready for the 2019/20 season replacing the old Black Triple Chair lift, significantly expanding Magic's uphill capacity.
+A new-to-Magic fixed-grip Poma Quad (from Stratton) was planned for the 2019/20 season, replacing the old Black Triple Chair lift, to significantly expand Magic's uphill capacity.
+However it remained unfinished for several seasons, until finally opening on Feb 22, 2024 to much fanfare.